vanGoghhh/tp/docs/UserGuide.md

 ## **7. FAQ**

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous CANdidates home folder.
+**A**: Install the app in the other computer and overwrite the sample data file it creates with the file that contains the data from your previous *CANdidates* root folder.

+**Q**: Where is the data stored and how can I access it?<br>
+**A**: The data is stored in the "data" folder in your *CANdidates* root folder.
+The candidate data is stored in the personaddressbook.jsonfile
+       while the job data is stored in the jobaddressbook.json file.

+**Q**: Can I modify the data files?<br>
+**A**  We recommend that you do not modify the data files unless you are an advanced user, and that you make any changes through the UI instead.
+       In the event that the data becomes corrupted, *CANdidates* will start up with sample data as a fallback.
+There is a risk of losing all your original data should this happen.

-**Q**: I accidentally corrupted my existing data file and my CANdidates application started up with the sample data.
+**Q**: I modified my existing data file and it is now corrupted.
+My *CANdidates* application started up with the sample data.
 How can I get my data back?<br>
 **A**: Currently, our application is unfortunately not able to support recovering corrupted data files.
 We are sorry for any inconveniences caused.

 **Q**: How do I report a bug I encountered?<br>